Bela Yaari Hazan: Imprisonment

 In June 1942, the resistance had lost touch with Hazan's friend and fellow courier Lonka Korzybrodska.
 Hazan was given the task of locating her in Warsaw.
-On her journey from Balystok to Warsaw, Hazan was arrested at Malkinia railway station and transferred to the Gestapo headquarters in Warsaw.
+On her journey from Białystok to Warsaw, Hazan was arrested at Małkinia railway station and transferred to the Gestapo headquarters in Warsaw.
 There she was badly tortured, before being moved to the infamous Pawiak prison.
-Initially kept for weeks in a dark isolation cell, she was eventually moved to a cell with other Polish political prisoners, the Gestapo still assumed that she was a Polish resistance fighter.
-In that cell she found Korzybrodska and they together suffered five further months of starvation and torture.
+Initially kept for weeks in a dark isolation cell, she was eventually moved to a cell with other Polish political prisoners.
+The Gestapo still assumed that she was a Polish resistance fighter.
+In that cell she found Korzybrodska; they suffered five further months of starvation and torture.
 On 13 November 1942, as part of a group of 53 women, they were transported to the women's camp at Birkenau, part of the Auschwitz concentration camp.

-Initially Hazan and Korzybrodska were sent to the fields to carry out forced labour.
+Initially Hazan and Korzybrodska were sent to the fields to do forced labour.
 Soon Hazan started working as a nurse in the women's camp's hospital, where she was able to smuggle medicine to the Jewish patients, who were otherwise deprived of them.
 She helped Jewish resistance groups within the camp and provided extra food for Jewish women that had been smuggled into the Polish section of the camp.
 She and Korzybrodska contracted Typhoid fever.
 Hazan eventually recovered but was unable to save her friend, who died in her arms on 13 April 1943.
 As Korzybrodska was thought to be a Christian, she was prayed for and an icon was placed with her body.
 Hazan persuaded the SS doctor to allow her to take her friend's body to the morgue herself, where she removed the icon and recited the Jewish prayer for the dead, the Kaddish.
 Late in 1944, Hazan was moved to the new women's expansion camp in Auschwitz, where she was put in charge of the infirmary.

 Auschwitz was evacuated on 18 January 1945, with the inmates forced on a "death march" until they reached the German border after four days.
-There followed a series of journeys, firstly to Ravensbruck, then on to Malchow, where Hazan again worked as a nurse.
-She reached her final camp Tachau, near Leipzig, on 3 April 1945 with 1,000 others.
+There followed a series of journeys, firstly to Ravensbrück, then on to Malchow, where Hazan again worked as a nurse.
+She reached her final camp Taucha, near Leipzig, on 3 April 1945 with 1,000 others.
 She worked in the infirmary with Alexander Herman, a Jewish doctor from Prague.
 As American forces approached Leipzig, Tachau was evacuated, with all those capable of walking being sent on another death march.
 The other 140 inmates remained in the infirmary, being cared for by Hazan and Herman.
 As American forces got closer an SS group were sent out to kill the remaining inmates in the area.
 Warned by Polish prisoners that had escaped from an earlier massacre, Hazan and Herman, with help from some of the prisoners, successfully moved all the inmates through the night until they made contact with the Allies on 19 April 1945.